scott-the-programmer/terraform-provider-minikube/docs/index.md

 A terraform provider for [minikube!](https://minikube.sigs.k8s.io/docs/)

+The goal of this project is to allow developers to create minikube clusters and integrate it with common kubernetes terraform providers such as [hashicorp/kubernetes](https://registry.terraform.io/providers/hashicorp/kubernetes/2.12.1) and [hashicorp/helm](https://registry.terraform.io/providers/hashicorp/helm/2.6.0) all within the comfort of Minikube!

 ## Installing your preferred driver

 If you don't have minikube installed, or have never run minikube before, you'll need to install your corresponding driver first